 If your child develops a communicable disease or condition, please notify your child’s school nurse immediately.

 Students must stay at home until the resolution of an illness.
 A student should be “fever free” before returning to school.

 - Physical and mental health assessment.

-- Medical screening tests like vision, hearing, height and weight, BMI, and physical examination evaluation for students and new school employees.
+- Medical screening tests like vision, hearing, height and weight, BMI, and physical examination evaluation for new school employees.